tahatariq19/prophetly/README.md

 # Prophet Web Interface

-A privacy-first, full-stack web application for Facebook Prophet time series forecasting.
+A full-stack web application for Facebook Prophet time series forecasting.
 All data processing happens in memory with no persistent storage.

 ## Features

-- **Privacy-First**: Zero server-side data storage.
+- **Memory-Based Processing**: All data processing happens in RAM only.
-- **Stateless Architecture**: All processing in memory, with no user data stored on the server.
+- **Session Management**: Temporary sessions for data isolation during processing.
 - **User-Friendly**: Simple interface for business users to upload data and generate forecasts.
 - **Advanced Options**: Full Prophet parameter control for data scientists.
 - **Cross-Platform**: Responsive web interface for desktop and mobile.

-## Privacy Commitment
+## Architecture

-This application is built on a foundation of privacy-by-design.
+This application is built with a memory-first design approach.

 - All data processing happens in server memory (volatile RAM) only.
 - No persistent storage (databases, file systems) or caching is used for user data.
-- Memory is automatically and securely cleared after each request is processed.
+- Memory is automatically cleared when sessions expire.
 - User preferences are stored only in the browser's local storage.
-- No user data is ever written to server logs.
+- No user data is written to server logs.

 ## Architecture